 The content you have available on your website should address a key issue you’ve identified your target consumer as having.

-Take the recent release of the new Xbox Series X and Playstation 5, for instance.
-If you’re a technology company who sells both consoles, why not make the purchasing process a lot easier for your target consumers by creating content that outlines the differences between the two systems?
+Take the release of the new Xbox Series X and PlayStation 5, for instance.
+If you’re a technology company that sells both consoles, why not make the purchasing process a lot easier for your target consumers by creating a comparison page on your website that outlines the differences between the two systems?

-Your content should build trust and authority and, fundamentally, gently persuade your customers that you’re a company they can trust.
+Your content should build trust and authority and, fundamentally, gently persuade your customers that you’re a company that knows what they are talking about and that they can trust.

 What is it that makes your business unique?